RedisLabs/redislabs-docs/content/rs/concepts/shard-placement-policy.md

 ### Dense Shard Placement Policy

-In the dense policy, shards are placed on the same node as long as the node has enough available memory for the memory allocated to the database.
+In the dense policy, the cluster places the database shards on as few nodes as possible, as long as the nodes have enough resources to support the database configuration.
-When the node is not able to host all of the shards, some shards are moved to another node to maintain optimal node health.

-For example, for a database with 2 master and 2 slave shards on a cluster with three nodes and a dense shard placement policy, the 2 master shards are hosted on one node and the 2 slave shards are hosted on another node.
+For example, for a database with two master and two slave shards on a cluster with three nodes and a dense shard placement policy, the two master shards are hosted on one node and the two slave shards are hosted on another node.

 The dense policy helps to use less system resources and proxies for access to the database.